PhillipJacobsen/Ark_IOT_BasicDemo1/README.md

 Proof of Concept Project -work in progress.

-This projects illustrates a vending machine that accepts Ark Cryptocurrency for payment.(Not complete)
+This project is mostly used for me to learn the Ark API interface.

 Program Features:
 This program has been tested with ESP32 Adafruit Huzzah however it should also work with ESP8266 modules with minor changes to hardware connections and wifi libraries.